What is Lay Betting?

 For example, instead of betting on (backing) Chelsea to win the Premier League, you lay Chelsea.
 This means you would win your bet if anyone other than Chelsea wins the title.
 Essentially, when you lay an outcome, you act like a bookmaker.
 You are betting against other users.

-Lay Betting is the option on Exchanges where punters can play the role of a traditional bookmaker but offering odds to sell a bet instead of to back a bet.
-Examples: 1.
-"I bet your team will lose by 10 points."; "I bet your team doesn't get more than 20 points"; "I bet that player scores less than this player."
+Lay Betting is the option on Exchanges such as Betfair where punters can play the role of a traditional bookmaker but offering odds to sell a bet instead of the usual odds to back a bet.
+"I bet you won't get a bullseye"; "I bet you won't finish all that"; "They'll never win if he plays."

 The most important thing to understand about laying a bet is that the profit (amount you could win) and liability (how much you could lose) are different to a traditional bet.